 IUI is also quite successful for the treatment of mild male factor or unexplained infertility, although the success rates are slightly lower for those couples where ovulatory dysfunction is the only problem.

-IUI is less successful if the cause of infertility involves diseased Fallopian tubes, endometriosis, decreased egg quality, or uterine factors as treatment does not improve the quality of the eggs within the ovaries or correct any anatomical abnormalities.
+IUI is less successful if the cause of infertility involves diseased Fallopian tubes, endometriosis, decreased egg quality, or uterine factors such as uterine fibroids as this treatment does not improve the quality of the eggs within the ovaries or correct any anatomical abnormalities.

 For more information on low-tech infertility treatments, or to schedule an appointment with one of our physicians, please speak with one of our friendly New Patient Liaisons by calling 877-971-7755.